TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

 >NOTE: Failure to correctly configure component URLs is a common problem that will prevent the stack from starting.
 Be sure to replace all instances of `thethings.example.com` with your domain name!

-Below is an example `ttn-lw-stack-docker.yml` file:
+Below is an example `ttn-lw-stack-docker.yml` file for the Enterprise stack:

 {{< highlight yaml "linenos=table" >}}
-{{< readfile path="/content/getting-started/installation/configuration/ttn-lw-stack-docker.yml" >}}
+{{< readfile path="/content/getting-started/installation/configuration/ttn-lw-stack-docker-enterprise.yml" >}}
 {{< /highlight >}}

 > NOTE: Make note of the client secret, as it will be needed again when initializing {{% tts %}}.